Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of ProShares UltraShort Basic Materials is 440 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average time in days below previous high water mark of 568 days in the last 5 years of ProShares UltraShort Basic Materials, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)

-• During the last 3 years, the average time in days below previous high water mark is 149 days, which is smaller, thus better than the value of 179 days from the benchmark.
+• During the last 3 years, the average days below previous high is 218 days, which is larger, thus worse than the value of 178 days from the benchmark.

 Performance (YTD)